Non-stop flights to Myrtle Beach (MYR)

 Airlines flying to Myrtle Beach

-Currently, there are 11 airlines that fly to Myrtle Beach.
+Currently, there are 10 airlines that fly to Myrtle Beach.
 Most flights to Myrtle Beach are operated by Allegiant, as they connect 22 airports to MYR.
-That’s around 2 times as much as Breeze Airways, the second biggest airline in terms of operated flight routes to Myrtle Beach.
 Below you can find the list of airlines that operate all MYR flights:

 What is the best time to visit Myrtle Beach?